loganthomas/python-practice/docstring_notes.md

 - Multi-line Docstrings
   - Consist of a __summary line__, followed by a blank line, followed by a more elaborate description.
-    - It is important that the summary line fits on one line and is separate from the rest of the docstring by a blank line.
+    - Summary line should fit on one line and be separated from the rest of the docstring by a blank line.
-    - The summary line may be on the same line as the opening quotes or on the next line (I prefer to use the next line).
+    - Summary line can be on the same line as the opening quotes or on the next line (I prefer to use the next line).
   - Insert a blank line after all docstrings (one-line or multi-line) that document a __class__.
 Generally speaking, the class's methods are separated from each other by a single blank line, and the docstring needs to be offset from the first method by a blank line.
-  - The docstring for a __function__ or __method__ should summarize its behavior and document its arguments, return value(s), side effects, exceptions raised, and restrictions on when it can be called (all if applicable). _Optional arguments should be indicated._ It is best to list each argument on a separate line.
+  - The docstring for a __function__ or __method__ should summarize its behavior and document its arguments, return value(s), side effects, exceptions raised, and restrictions on when it can be called (all if applicable).
+    - Optional arguments should be indicated.
+    - It is best to list each argument on a separate line.

 ## Google Style Python Docstring notes